HenryNdubuaku/HenryNdubuaku/README.md

   <img src="assets/banner.gif" width=1024>
 </p>

+Honestly, I'm a nobody, no pedigree, probably not whom labs like DeepMind, Meta would go after.
+I always dreamt of joining DeepMind, Waymo or Nvidia but never qualified as home student for Phd funding, stopped at MSc.

-I could train a 1B-A200m model on an iPhone 17 Pro at ~650 tokens/sec.
+Nonetheless, I could train a 1B-A200m model on an iPhone 17 Pro at ~650 tokens/sec.
 It will take 360 days on 20B tokens of training data and use 156KW of electricity which cost $51.
 The phone will fry of course, so I wrote algorithms to run inference on your phone rather.
 We named it after a plant that survives in resource-constrained environments, the Cactus.

 [![cactus](https://img.shields.io/badge/cactus-000000?style=flat&logo=github&logoColor=white)](https://github.com/cactus-compute/cactus)
 can run similar model on your Grandma’s Pixel 6a at 80 tokens/second while only draining 10% battery per hour of continuous inference and using 250MB RAM only.
-YCombinator & Oxford's Seed Fund gave us first checks in July 2025, and we released Cactus v1 in Sep 2025.

-Ofc, we took even more money from FCVC
-(portfolio include Slack, Coinbase, GitLab, Instacart etc.), and 6 smaller funds like Transpose (run by Garry Tan's brother).
-Besides VCs, Cactus also received checks from fellow YC founders, as well as 62 tech CTOs/VP/Directors both via syndicate and directly at Google DeepMind etc.
+We raised some money from YCombinator, Oxford's Seed Fund, FCVC (portfolio include Slack, Coinbase, GitLab, Instacart etc.), and 6 smaller funds like Transpose (run by Garry Tan's brother), fellow YC founders, as well as 62 tech CTOs/VP/Directors both via syndicate and directly at Google DeepMind etc.

-We have now grown to 4.4k GitHub stars, power cool products you've probably heard of.
+Cactus now powers cool products you've probably heard of.
-6 exceptionally gifted Research Engineers from UCLA, Nokia, Google, Stanford, Oxford have joined us!
+6 exceptionally gifted "Cactus Jacks" from UCLA, Nokia, Google, Stanford, Oxford have joined us!
 The project is also co-maintained by groups at UCLA, Yale, Upenn, Imperial, Georgia, NUS, UCI, CU Boulder and UCI.

-I always dreamt of joining DeepMind, Waymo or Nvidia, even had an offer from one of those.
-But I might be up to something here, who knows?
 I want Cactus to hit $1m MRR this year, but I might legit be a crazy person...pending official diagnosis.

 ### Core Expertise